cjcenizal/complex-view/README.md

-# Decomposing complex views
+# Architecting complex views in AngularJS

 Architecting an Angular app can be tricky, especially as it grows in complexity.
-How do you break it up and keep code modular?
+To keep it maintainable as it grows, we can break the view code up in modular, narrowly-defined directives.
+We'll fulfill DRY principles and respect a clear separation of concerns.

-I’m not a sports guy, but I know beer pong and [Calvinball](http://4.bp.blogspot.com/_zRSvuGbL2L0/TE0I0GlkcTI/AAAAAAAAAg4/kpmU0AfcOAA/s1600/Calvinball%2B5-27-90.jpg), so to illustrate some solutions to this problem, I made an app for managing my fantasy teams for these two classic sports.
-See it in action at http://cjcenizal.github.io/complex-view.
+I’m not a sports guy, but I know beer pong and [Calvinball](http://4.bp.blogspot.com/_zRSvuGbL2L0/TE0I0GlkcTI/AAAAAAAAAg4/kpmU0AfcOAA/s1600/Calvinball%2B5-27-90.jpg), so to illustrate these ideas, I made an app for managing my fantasy teams for these two classic sports.
+[See it in action](http://cjcenizal.github.io/complex-view).

-**Gotta stay focused!**

-There’s a lot of services in this app that support the app’s functionality, but I’m going to gloss over them and stay focused on how the main view is broken up into pieces and organized.
+There’s a lot of services in this app that support the app’s functionality, but I’m going to skip over those for the most part, and talk about how the main view is broken up into pieces and organized.

-#### Scaleble folder structure
+#### A scalable folder structure

-Inspired by [Broman by Carey Hinoki](https://github.com/chemoish/broman), but the organizing principle reolves around views, directives, and different uses of services (as enums, mixins, models, etc).
+The folder structure is inspired by [Broman by Carey Hinoki](https://github.com/chemoish/broman), but the organizing principle revolves around views, directives, and different uses of services (as enums, mixins, models, etc).
+I think it scales well as more files and views are added, and forms a logical organization.

 ```
 ├── app.coffee